vberlier/narwhal/README.md

 Contributions are welcome.
 Feel free to open an issue if you're having troubles or if you want to suggest some improvements.

-The test suite for Unicorn is built with Unicorn.
+The test suite for Narwhal is built with Narwhal.
 It's currently far from complete but you can run it with `make test`.
 If you set the `DEBUG` variable to `1`, the test executable will be compiled with AddressSanitizer enabled.

 ```bash
 $ make test DEBUG=1